duarte-bruno/photo-grid/README.md

 - ViewModels -> Classes with the business rules of each screen (View models from MVVM)
 - Views -> Custom components for the application

-(Currently, the app does not have custom application models, so the MVVM Models folder does not exist in this application.)
+📝 Currently, the app does not have custom application models, so the MVVM Models folder does not exist in this application.
 ```

 ## How to run the application